upenndigitalscholarship/monuments-research-group/essay/Winston-Salem-Monument-to-Confederate-Dead.md

 ---
-title: '"A Symbol of Enslavement and Secession": The Winston-Salem Monument to Confederate Dead'
+title: '"Show the White Supremacist that We Will Not Stand for It": The Winston-Salem Monument to Confederate Dead'
 lat: 36.0969323
 long: -80.2437619
 topic: Monuments and Locations